Noah Star Navigation 2023: Preliminary matches

-He preshow matches have been brpadcast on Noah's YouTube channel.
+Two preshow matches have been broadcast on Noah's YouTube channel.
 In the first one, Shuji Kondo, Tadasuke and Hajime Ohara picked up a win over Kinya Okada, Yasutaka Yano and Daishi Ozawa in six-man tag team action.
 The second one portraited the confrontation between Super Crazy, Extreme Tiger and Lanzeloth, and Yo-Hey, Seiki Yoshioka and Alejandro, bout solded with the victory of the preceding team.
 The first match of the main card saw a one-minute exhibition match which represented Daisuke Harada's retirement match in which he went into a draw against his "Momo No Seishun Tag" partner Atsushi Kotoge.
 Next up, Takashi Sugiura, Kazuyuki Fujita and Hideki Suzuki outmatched the team of Naomichi Marufuji, Masaaki Mochizuki and Shuhei Taniguchi.
 The fifth nout saw Kenoh, Katsuhiko Nakajima and Manabu Soya defeating Yoshiki Inamura and the GHC Tag Team Champions Masa Kitamiya and Daiki Inaba.
 The preceding team picked up the victory.
 After the bout concluded, All Japan Pro Wrestling's reigning World Tag Team Champions Yuma Aoyagi and Takuya Nomura laid a challenge for Kenoh and Soya for the second night of AJPW's Dream Power Series event from March 21, 2023.
 Next up, one half of the reigning GHC Junior Heavyweight Tag Team Champions Eita defeated Hayata as a result of a disqualification after the latter attacked him with the title belt during match.
 In the seventh match, Chris Ridgeway defeated the other GHC Junior Heavyweight Tag Team Champion Yoshinari Ogawa by submission.
 The sixth and seventh matches occurred as a build-up for Eita and Ogawa's junior title defense over Hayata and Ridgeway from Great Voyage in Yokohama 2023.
 In the semi main event, Jake Lee and Anthony Greene picked up a win over Kaito Kiyomiya and Atsushi Kotoge.
 The bout also took part in the build-up for the GHC Heavyweight Championship match between Kiyomiya and Lee from Great Voyage.